bassaad17/tdi_pub/dsf-miniprojects/readme.md

 # The Data Incubator - Sample Data Science Miniprojects
-Here you'll find sample of miniprojects done as part of [The Data Incubator, Data Science Fellowship Program](https://www.thedataincubator.com/programs/data-science-fellowship/) that I participated in the Winter 2022 Full Time Online Cohort.
+Here you'll find a sample of miniprojects worked on as part of [The Data Incubator, Data Science Fellowship Program](https://www.thedataincubator.com/programs/data-science-fellowship/) that I participated in the Full-time, Online Winter 2022 Cohort.

 The Data Science Fellowship program is an immersive, 8 week, bootcamp-style shop that works with top talent (~2% acceptance rate) wanting to transition roles as professional Data Scientists.
 Typically fellows come from academia with advanced graduate degrees, however the program is also geared towards working professionals wanting to enhance their data science skillset.